Criminal code

 A statutory Criminal Law Codification Advisory Committee for Irish criminal law met from 2007 to 2010 and its Draft Criminal Code and Commentary was published in 2011.

 In the United States, a Model Penal Code exists which is not itself law but which provides the basis for the criminal law of many states.
-Individual states often choose to make use of criminal codes which are often based, to a varying extent on the model code.
+Individual states often choose to make use of criminal codes which are often based, to a varying extent, on the model code.
 Title 18 of the United States Code is the criminal code for federal crimes.
 However, Title 18 does not contain many of the general provisions concerning criminal law that are found in the criminal codes of many so-called "civil law" countries.

 Criminal codes are generally supported for their introduction of consistency to legal systems and for making the criminal law more accessible to laypeople.
 A code may help avoid a chilling effect where legislation and case law appears to be either inaccessible or beyond comprehension to non-lawyers.
 Alternatively critics have argued that codes are too rigid and that they fail to provide enough flexibility for the law to be effective.

+Jurisdictions of many countries, such as Algeria, Argentina, Australia, Austria, Brazil, Canada, Chile, China, Denmark, Egypt, Finland, France, Germany, India, Iran, Israel, Italy, Japan, South Korea, Mexico, the Netherlands, Norway, Pakistan, Poland, Russia, Saudi Arabia, South Africa, Spain, Switzerland, Thailand, Turkey, Ukraine, the United Kingdom and the United States, use different penal codes.